NEW: At least six people have been killed Monday, according to opposition activists

 On the same day Daalder spoke, at least 60 people were killed in Syria’s 14-month crisis, opposition activists said.

-Among the dead, at least 40 were killed in the northwestern city of Hama, where a neighborhood sustained heavy shelling by government troops, said the Local Coordination Committees of Syria, a network of opposition activists.
+A total of 21 deaths were in the northwestern city of Hama, where reported heavy shelling of a neighborhood by government troops, said Rafif Jouejati, a spokesman for the Local Coordination Committees of Syria.
+Sunday’s toll follows 26 deaths Saturday, according to the LCC, a network of opposition activists.

 On Monday, activists said, six people died across the country.
 The deaths included three unidentified bodies.

-The United Nations says at least 9,000 people have been killed since initially peaceful protests against President Bashar al-Assad erupted in March 2011.
+The United Nations says between 9,000 and 10,000 have been killed since initially peaceful protests against al-Assad erupted in March 2011.
 Opposition activists put the toll at more than 11,000.

 Syria’s government, meanwhile, said it buried 18 more members of its security forces who died battling “armed terrorist groups” around the country.
 CNN cannot independently verify reports of deaths and violence because the Syrian government has severely restricted access by international media.